Jan. 6 panel will turn over evidence on fake electors to the Justice Department - The Boston Globe

 The Justice Department has been investigating the scheme to put forward fake electors for months and has issued subpoenas to top Trump lawyers who worked on the plan.

-Last month, the committee tied the former president directly to the scheme and presented fresh details on how Trump sought to bully, cajole and bluff his way into invalidating his 2020 defeat.
+Last month, the committee tied the former president directly to the scheme and presented fresh details on how Trump sought to bully, cajole and bluff his way into invalidating his 2020 defeat in states around the country.

 The committee presented evidence that Trump sought to persuade lawmakers in battleground states won by Biden to create the slates of alternate electors supporting him, hoping that Vice President Mike Pence would use them to subvert the normal democratic process when he oversaw Congress’ official count of electoral votes Jan.
 6.